What to Ask Before You Buy

 They all start with the grower, to give you comfort that you are not getting product that is poisoned with insecticide or packaged by scam artists.
 These questions are simple, direct, and easy to understand questions that can ensure you make informed decisions about your cannabis enjoyment.
 They are also good questions to ask if you are switching suppliers or dispensaries so that you know what’s different about the new cannabis you’ll be using.

 It’s important that you understand where your cannabis product comes from – whether you’ve purchased CBD products with a high concentration of oil, or you have smoked your first blunt or bong with some friends.
 You need to know the source.
 There are several reasons for this: if the cannabis you have is illegal, there’s no way to know for sure if it’s as promised.
 If it is legal, you want to make sure that the dispensary isn’t shelving the good stuff and selling the crap.

 Don’t be afraid to ask advice from other cannabis users or someone who knows where your cannabis came from.
 And look for a lab certificate if you are buying from a legal seller, as you should be.
-We have a new article about how to read a CoA (Certificate of Authenticity).
+We have a new article about how to read a CoA (Certificate of Analysis).

 When was it harvested?

 You might think that if people are smoking cannabis that it’s ready to be smoked, but that’s not true.
 Harvest time is very important to the overall quality and effect of how the cannabis makes you feel and the impact it can have.
 If harvested too early, the effect will be minimal.
 If harvested too late, it’ll have passed all together.